 iPhone not backing up to iCloud might be due to an outdated iOS build on your phone.
 You need to keep your iPhone up to date with the latest iOS version.

 Mac users need to use the Finder menu to take iPhone backups on the device.
-If you have problems connecting your iPhone to PC, read our dedicated troubleshooting guide to fix the issue.
+If you have problems connecting your iPhone to your PC, read our dedicated troubleshooting guide to fix the issue.
 Let’s take Mac as an example here.